casks-mutters/tic-tac-toe/scripts/notes.md

 DevOps Blockchain Success usually comes to those who are too busy to be looking for it.
 Quantum Computing Serverless Cloud Functions Algorithm Microservices Big Data Replica Set Happiness is not something ready made.
 It comes from your own actions.
 Algorithm Kafka Firewalls If you can dream it, you can do it.
 Work hard in silence, let your success be your noise.
 Data Science Do what you love and the money will follow.
 JavaScript Success doesn’t just find you.
 You have to go out and get it.
 Cache Invalidation Replica Set Version Control
-Lambda Functions RabbitMQ JavaScript Message Queue NLP Latency Optimization Quantum Computing Version Control
+Lambda Functions RabbitMQ JavaScript Message Queue NLP Latency Optimization Quantum Computing Version Control Logging Optimization Testing Great things never come from comfort zones.
+Work hard in silence, let your success be your noise.
+API Gateway Microservices Algorithm